jvprosser/CDE-Iceberg-demo/README.md

 3. Drag a shell script over and click on the title to change it from script_1 to Check Env - `echo "starting ETL JOB!"`
 4. Drag a CDE job over and point to our recently created pyspark job
 5. Connect the shell script to the cde job
-6. Drag a CDW query over and paste 'select count(*) from default.jvp_icewine_test' ALSO make sure to add the VW connection 'jvp-cdw-hive-demo'
+6. Drag a CDW query over and paste 'select count(*) from default.cdp_icewine_test' ALSO make sure to add the VW connection 'cdw-hive-demo'
 7. Connect the CDE job to the CDW query
 8. Run the job and look at the results.